 According to the latest Randstad Workmonitor research, it has been found that 73% of Singaporean employees have indicated their preference for working in large, global multinational corporations as opposed to 63% for SMEs and 60% for start-ups.

 A key reason for this is largely due to most Singaporeans placing great emphasis on achieving work-life balance and high job security in their careers.
 These demands are easily catered to by MNCs through having strong resources and a well established company culture.

-Whilst it will not be easy to change the mindset and preferences of employees, there are four four strategies for Singapore SMEs to compete for talents and attract the right employees into their organisation:
+Whilst it will not be easy to change the mindset and preferences of employees, there are four strategies for Singapore SMEs to compete for talents and attract the right employees into their organisation:

 1. Be Creative in Talents Outreach

 Gone are the days where companies can solely rely on advertising job positions in newspapers, word of mouth, employing recruitment agencies or job portals to hire potential employees.
 With the influx of social media in recent years, SMEs can and should try to leverage off these platforms, particularly that of LinkedIn or even Facebook, to reach out to prospective employees.